Riverside real estate market overview

 Riverside's warm season is from late June to late September with an average high temperature above 89 degrees and lows in the mid 60's.
 The cool season is from late November to mid-March with an average high temperature below 72 degrees and low in the 40's.
 Along with outdoor parks, the famous Mission Inn serves as a community focal point in Riverside.

-The population in 2018 was 330,063 with an annual growth rate of 0.94%.
-The cost of living is high because of the Riverside real estate market with a higher cost of homes.
-Riverside’s job market has increased by 2.2% over the last year.
 The ten-year predicted growth is 38.7%.
 Light industry and manufacturing is the base of Riverside's economy with engineering, technology and banking an added source of employment.
 Citrus is still a part of the economy, but it has declined in recent years.
 Stronghold Engineering is a major business and employer in the city.

+The cost of living is high because of the Riverside real estate market with a higher cost of homes.
+Riverside's job market has increased by 2.2% over the last year.
 With the Santa Ana Trail and warm climate, job growth and growing population, Riverside will continue to attract those who want to live an outdoor lifestyle in a beautiful city.